brbarnett/brbarnett.github.io/_posts/2019-1-16-using-azure-pipelines-to-publish-nuget-packages-to-a-private-artifacts-feed.md

 ![_config.yml]({{ site.baseurl }}/images/2019-1-16-using-azure-pipelines-to-publish-nuget-packages-to-a-private-artifacts-feed/header.jpg)

-My team is building a suite of small ASP.NET Core WebAPI projects for one of our clients - call it dabbling in microservices - and we have applied a few standards (e.g., implementing Swagger, and a `X-Correlation-ID` header) across all of the apps.
+My team is building a suite of small ASP.NET Core WebAPI projects for one of our clients - call it dabbling in microservices - and we have applied a few standards (e.g., implementing Swagger and a `X-Correlation-ID` header) across all of the apps.
 Instead of repeating the same configuration code many times, we have decided to use [Azure Artifacts](https://azure.microsoft.com/en-us/services/devops/artifacts/) to manage a common NuGet package across all implementations.
 This post explains how we automated publishing of one of our packages using [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/).

 <!--more-->